 If you also curate and share content on your Facebook page, PostPlanner may be the better alternative.
 PostPlanner can give you suggestions for content you want to share, that already got some traction on Facebook and responds well with similar audiences.

 What makes PostPlanner so powerful is not the scheduling option as such.
 It is the content recommendation you get.
-In essence, PostPLanner is not a scheduling tool but rather a content curation tool with built-in scheduler.
+In essence, PostPLanner is not a scheduling tool but rather a content curation tool with a built-in scheduler.

 Buffer is one of our favorite scheduling tools especially when you are starting out.
 For Twitter, there is almost no easier scheduling tool.
 And Buffer lets you schedule up to 10 tweets for free.
 10 tweets should be a good start when you are just building your Twitter account.